FazlOmar9/FortiLogger/README.md

 Hey people!
 Thanks for using my extension, please consider giving this repo a star :star:, it would really mean a lot.

 You will never see the boring login page ever again! 💫

+### Note for v1.0.0 users

+Go to extension settings and remove the current extension, then follow the steps above!